How to write a text - a plan may become necessary

 If a text is difficult to understand, then the author has not tried hard enough.

-"Everywhere there is a lack of insight that someone always has to work hard […]: the writer or the reader.
-Writers tend to shift this plague onto the readers ..."
-(Wolf Schneider, quoted in www.uni-wh.de/fileadmin/user_upload/00_Startseite/Stil-Leitfaden.pdf, 09.02.22, p.
-1)
+"Everywhere there is a lack of insight into the fact that someone always has to make an effort [...]: the writer or the reader.
+Writers tend to pass this plague on to the readers ... " (Wolf Schneider, zitiert in www.uni-wh.de/fileadmin/user_upload/00_Startseite/Stil-Leitfaden.pdf, 09.02.22, S. 1)

 4. Obstacle: Often there is no time for a thorough revision